saravenpi/task-manager/README.md

 - then start the command `npm install` to install the dependencies
 - then you can start `npm start` to start the project from you command line interface.

-Then you should be able to see the project on this url: `http://localhost:3000` And you are ready to go!
+At the end you should be able to see the project on this url: `http://localhost:3000`.
+And you are ready to go!

 ## How it's been made:

-I've been using NodeJs for this project, with the npm module express, and some Html, Css and Javascript as well.
+I've been using NodeJs for this project, with the npm module [express](https://github.com/expressjs/express), and some Html, Css and Javascript as well.